artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

     * In the figure, you can see the instructions within the first and second iteration of the loop and the value obtained in the ALU for the addition.

+## CVW-Wally on the Nexys A7 board
-3. Follow these steps to execute CVW-Wally on the Nexys A7 board:
+Follow these steps to execute CVW-Wally on the Nexys A7 board:

     * Clone the repository: